jbx-protocol/juice-docs-v2/docs/dev/api/contracts/or-delegates/or-abstract/jbnftrewarddelegate/README.md

 # JBNFTRewardDelegate

-_Data source that offers project contributors NFTs._
+_Delegate that offers project contributors NFTs upon payment._

-_This JBFundingCycleDataSource implementation will simply through the weight, reclaimAmount, and memos they are called with._
+_Also can be used as a data source._

 #### Code